 A student may be enrolled with a temporary medical exemption if the student has an immunization record that indicates an immunization series is in progress.
 A child who has received as many immunizations as are medically indicated by a physician and is in the process of completing necessary immunizations, may attend kindergarten through grade 12 only if he/she presents a Temporary Medical Exemption (DH 680 Form, Part B).
 A Temporary Medical Exemption (Part B) is invalid without an expiration date.
-The expiration date is the date when the child is past due for their next immunizations needed.
+The expiration date is the date when the child is past due for their next immunization.
+The child must return to a physician or clinic before the expiration date to receive the immunizations needed.
 Once the expiration date has passed, the DH 680 Form, Part B is no longer valid, and the child must be excluded from school until the additional dose is administered.
 To remain enrolled, the student must complete the required subsequent doses in each vaccine series on schedule and as rapidly as is medically feasible and provide acceptable evidence of vaccination to the school.

-IDEA shall monitor\the immunization status of temporary medical exemptions every 30 days to ensure continued compliance in completing the required doses of vaccination.
+IDEA shall monitor the immunization status of temporary medical exemptions every 30 days to ensure continued compliance in completing the required doses of vaccination.